TWOEARS/binaural-simulator/README.md

 are created by calling the constructor of the `simulator.source.Point`-class.
 For the binaural simulation the parameter `Sinks` must contain only one object of the `simulator.AudioSink`-Class describing the listener (Line 4).
-The argument `2` in the contructor's call defines the number of input channel of the sink, which is 2 for binaural signals.
+The argument `2` in the constructor's call defines the number of input channel of the sink, which is 2 for binaural signals.
 Since sources and sinks are also handles, they can be accessed using the same set/get procedure as for the simulator object, e.g.: